jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 Follow the step-by-step instructions to manually create a CodeDeploy deployment.

 ### 1. Verify that CodeDeploy Application has been created
- Once the terraform script is completed, you should see that a sample application has been created in AWS CodeDeploy called "cloudguarder_app" which i the name of my sample app.
-You can use your own application.
+ Once the terraform script is completed, you should see that a sample application has been created in AWS CodeDeploy console called "cloudguarder_app" which is the name of my sample app.
+(You can use your own application for testing.)

  1. Go to AWS Console
  2. Go to "CodeDeploy", and "Applications"